Nintinugga: Worship

 The cult of Nintinugga was centered in Nippur, as already attested in sources from the Early Dynastic period.
-It was closely connected to those of Enlil and Ninlil, Initially she was likely worshiped in the temple of the former, while in the Ur III period one of the four chapels located in the temple of the latter belonged to her (the other three were dedicated to Nanna, Nisaba and Ninhursag).
+It was closely connected to those of Enlil and Ninlil.
+Initially she was likely worshiped in the temple of the former, while in the Ur III period one of the four chapels located in the temple of the latter belonged to her (the other three were dedicated to Nanna, Nisaba and Ninhursag).
 She also had her own temple in Nippur, possibly named Eurusaga, "the foremost city," though it is left nameless in the Ur III sources.
 The so-called "lamma (tutelary deity) of the king," dlamma-lugal, was worshiped inside it as well.
 A further sanctuary dedicated to her, located within the E.NI.gula (reading of the second sign uncertain) of Enlil, was the Eamirku, "pure house of stormy weather," attested in a copy of a building inscription which might have been based on an original from the reign of Ur-Nammu.
 It is possible that at one point Nintinugga was the personal goddess of Enlilalša, a governor of Nippur and gudu priest of Ninlil, and she might be depicted on his seal.
 Another historically notable person known to be a worshiper of this goddess was Ubartum, regarded as the best documented female practitioner of medicine in ancient Mesopotamian sources.

 Outside Nippur, worship of Nintinugga is attested in texts from Ur and Isin.
 A temple dedicated to her rebuilt by Enlil-bani which bore the ceremonial name Enidubbu, "house which gives rest," might have been located in the latter of those two cities.

 The cult of Nintinugga lost importance after the Old Babylonian period.
 The reason might have been the gradual decline of southern Mesopotamian cities.
-However, it did not fully disappear, as for example on a Neo-Babylonian jar stopper she appears alongside Marduk, Ninisina and Meme (here a representation of Gula).
+However, it did not fully disappear, as for example in an inscription on a Neo-Babylonian jar stopper she appears alongside Marduk, Ninisina and Meme (here a representation of Gula).
 In litanies, her name was preserved until the Seleucid period.
 However, Paul-Alain Beaulieu argues that it was already only understood as an epithet of Gula during the reign of Cyrus I.